Skip to main content

 Animal Welfare

-MARR does not directly manage any supply chain of animal origin, however it obliges its suppliers to comply with the legislation in force on animal welfare and favors the progressive implementation of specific criteria in addition to the minimum standards established by legal requirements.
+MARR does not directly manage any animal-origin supply chain; however, it requires its suppliers to comply with current animal welfare regulations through the signing of supply agreements as well as adherence to the Supplier Code of Conduct, while in some cases encouraging the progressive implementation of specific criteria in addition to the minimum standards required by law.

 Animal welfare practices

-MARR also carries out awareness campaigns aimed at Customers to promote the use of eggs and egg products from free-range and organic farms.
+· MARR promotes awareness campaigns targeting Clients to encourage the use of eggs and egg products from barn-raised and organic farms.

 Sustainable aquaculture